BrainJarOrg/battleships/README.md

 The game is played by two players.

-Each player has a fleet of 4 ships of different sizes (2, 3, 4, 5) on a grid 8 x 8.
+Each player has a fleet of 4 ships of different sizes (2, 3, 4, 5) on a grid 8 x 8 (columns A-H, rows 0-7).

 The goal is to destroy the enemy's fleet.

+Players play in turns: in each turn they choose a cell to atack.

 Players can't see each other's fleet - they only know what is on the cells they have shot at.